sutrolabs/census-docs/destinations/front.md

 ### 1. Connect Front

-* In Census, navigate to [Connections](https://app.getcensus.com/connections)
+* In Census, Navigate to [Destinations](https://app.getcensus.com/destinations)
-* Click the Add Service button
+* Click the New Destination button
 * Select Front in the dropdown list

 ![](../.gitbook/assets/front\_step1.png)